You can help a cold sore heal with prescription and over-the-counter treatments. Treating it early may help it go away faster.

-Start treating it right away, and you may be able reduce the time you have it.
-When you notice that telltale tingle, go ahead and start applying a topical antiviral medicine to the spot on your skin.
+Start treating it right away, and you may be able to reduce the time you have it.
+When you notice that telltale tingle, go ahead and start applying a topical antiviral medication to the spot.

 Where to start